ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 **c)** When you press the download button it will attempt to open [YTDLnis](https://github.com/deniscerri/ytdlnis/releases/latest) to download the media.
 You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.

 If you want to use a downloader other than YTDLnis, install the downloader and open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Overlay buttons > External downloader settings.
-Then enter the package name of the downloader and then restart the app.
+Then enter the package name of the downloader or select the downloader from the list and restart the app.